codewithsam/DragonTale/README.md

 * Destructors to remove memory leaks are yet to be written.
 (Not required by this small game but still a good practice.
 I will write it later.)

 [Click HERE FOR DEMO VIDEO](https://sendvid.com/q4mr1j1r) (Note: lag in the video is because of the screen recorder, game runs fine.)

-> Thanks to ForeignGuyMike for game tutorials and resources.